 At the Australian Shakespeare Company, we strive to be part of local communities.
-We aim to bridge the opportunities for understanding and learning by bringing together individuals through theatre – and create a shared, wondrous, experience.
+We offer bridging opportunities for understanding and learning by bringing together groups and individuals through the power of live theatre, creating shared, wondrous, experiences.